-In case of slight faults gas passing from the main tank to the conservator get trapped in the relay.
+In case of slight faults gas passing from the main tank to the conservator gets trapped in the relay.
 The oil level lowers slightly, so as the upper float.
 This operates the alarm contact.
 The same thing shall happen if free gases are present in the main tank.

 In case of severe faults such as oil leakages, overheating of core/windings oil level in the relay and conservator falls continuously.
 Eventually, the relay, connecting pipe, and conservator are emptied and the lower float switch is operated.
 This activates the trip contacts and the transformer is disconnected from the supply.

 Smart Buchholz relay

 Smart Buchholz relays are equipped with sensors for sensing the oil temperature and moisture content of the transformer oil and the properties of gas accumulated in the relay during faults.
 These sensors send the sensed data to Programmable logic controllers or Substation automation systems.
 This enables the continuous monitoring of the relay from a remote location.
 It is also equipped with the standard features of conventional relays.

 Advantages and disadvantages of Buchholz relays

 They can detect faults at the early stage and is the simplest form of transformer protection.
 But the drawback is that it can be used only in the oil-filled transformer.